 2022 Street Project-

 The streets have been evaluated for the annual street project.
-The project bid has come back in and is under review.
+The project bid has come back in and is under review and will at the next board of control meeting for approval.

 2021-2022 Sewer Lining Project